DSP3-apps/ncea-frontend/README.md

 │   │   │   ├── router.ts  // Custom plugin to register the routes
 │   │   │   └── view.ts    // Custom plugin to register the vision api to render the nunjucks template
 │   │   └── server.ts      // Hapi.js server definition
+│   ├── interfaces         // To identify all the structures
 │   ├── routes             // Here is where all app routes are defined │   │   ├── api            // Rest API routes
 │   │   └── web            // WEB UI routes.
-│   │   │   └── assets.ts  // This is where all static asset routing requests are defined
+│   │       └── assets.ts  // This is where all static asset routing requests are defined
-│   ├── services           // The definition of api clients and api handlers can be found heres │   │   └── handlers       // Contains all the API handlers, each endpoint will have its asynchronous │   ├── utils              // utils contains common utility and helper reusable methods that can be used by controllers function
+│   ├── schema             // To identify all the schema related to Joi │   ├── services           // The definition of api clients and api handlers can be found heres │   │   └── handlers       // Contains all the API handlers, each endpoint will have its asynchronous │   ├── types              // To declare the custom type definitions │   ├── utils              // utils contains common utility and helper reusable methods that can be used by controllers function
 │   ├── views              // All server-rendered nunjucks templates, partials and helpers │   │   ├── layout         // Contains the basic customized layout of the template